rsms/js-fragment/README.md

 ### TODO

-- Make Mustache `{{>partial}}`s asynchronous when needed (i.e. when the requested template is not yet loaded).
+- Make Mustache `{{>partial}}`s asynchronous.
+Needed when the requested template is not yet loaded.
 Currently a partial must already be loaded when requested.

 ## MIT license